masum184e/handbook/IoT.md

 - **g:** Connect to ESP32 GPIO 21
 - **dp:** Not Used
 - **COM:** Connect to the ESP32's `GND`.

+If display is common cathode, then connect both common to GND, if its common annode, then connect it with 5V.

+If display is common cathode, then a-g pin should be supplies 5V.
+If display is common annode then a-g pin should be connect with GND

 NOTE: Since each segment is an LED, resistors (220Ω - 1KΩ) should be used in series with each segment to limit the current.